MedicineToken/Medical-SAM-Adapter/README.md

 - 23-05-11.
 GitHub Dicussion opened.
 You guys can now talk, code and make friends on the playground 👨‍❤️‍👨.
 - 23-12-22.
 Released data loader and example case on [REFUGE](https://refuge.grand-challenge.org/) dataset.
 - 24-01-03.
 Update a new version on arxiv with more methodology details and experimental results
+- 24-01-04.
+Merged Meta [EfficientSAM](https://yformer.github.io/efficient-sam/) into the framework.
+Now Med-SAM-Adapter can work faster with comparable performance💨.

 ## Requirement